Home Crypto Analysis Price Predictions Litecoin Price Prediction 2023: What is Litecoin (LTC)?

 Litecoin, like Bitcoin, uses a Proof-of-Work consensus mechanism.
 This means that people add blocks to the blockchain, verify transactions, and earn rewards, by solving increasingly complex mathematical equations.

-What makes Litecoin a little different to Bitcoin is that Litecoin uses a mining protocol called Scrypt.
+What makes Litecoin a little different from Bitcoin is that Litecoin uses a mining protocol called Scrypt.
 This means that transactions are split into two parts.
 This makes them a bit easier – or lighter – and quicker.

 As well as rewarding miners, holders can use their LTC to buy some real-world products.
 People can buy, sell, and trade it on exchanges.